Skip to Content

 • Select “Closed Captioning.”

-• Select “OFF,” save your settings, and see if Netflix still keeps turning on the subtitles.
+• Select “OFF,” save your settings, and verify the fix.

 Xbox One: